choria-io/asyncjobs/README.md

 dealing with scheduling, retries, acknowledgements and more of the Work Queue item.
 The stored Task will be updated during the lifecycle.

-Different types of task can be stored in one Queue, a single process can attach to a single Queue.

 Multiple processes can process jobs concurrently, thus job processing is both horizontally and vertically scalable.
+Job handlers are implemented in Go and are horizontally and vertically scalable.

 This package heavily inspired by [hibiken/asynq](https://github.com/hibiken/asynq/).